m4ttsch/omscs-notes-notes/information-security/midterm-2-study-guide.md

 **Source**

 Packet Filtering Firewall

+IP or TCP header information that a firewall can use to filter a packet:
+- Source IP address (where the packets are coming from)
+- Destinations IP address (this is the IP for the destination)
+- Source and destination transport-level address (This defines the port number and applications such as smtp, http)
+- IP Protocol field (this defines TCP , UDP or ICMP)
+- Interface (this is with three or more ports with which interface the packet came or where it is going to.)
 </details>

 **Multiple Choice**

-IP or TCP header information that a firewall can use to filter a packet
-•	Source IP address where the packets from
-•	Destinations IP address this is the IP for the destination
-•	Source and destination transport-level address- This defines the port number and applications such as smtp, http
-•	IP Protocol field this  defines TCP , UDP or ICMP
-•	Interface this is with three or more ports with which interface the packet came or where it is going to.

 What policies for packet filtering firewalls are used?